IQ and what it means, and doesn’t

 Similarly: Why Smart People Act So Stupid.

-I’ll leave this section with another question posed by Gerd Gigerenzer, in a talk on How do smart people make smart decisions.
-He asked, “Did you choice your partner by a calculation?”
-The point being this is completely at odds with the topic.
-Ignoring things like arranged marriages, you simply do not choose your romantic partner with an algorithm or logic array, and if you make a decision like that it’s likely to be wrong.
+I’ll leave this section with another question posed by Gerd Gigerenzer in a talk on How do smart people make smart decisions.
+He asked, “Did you choose your partner by a calculation?”
+The point is this is completely at odds with the topic.
+Ignoring things like arranged marriages, you simply do not choose your romantic partner with an algorithm or logic array, and if you decide that, it’s likely to be wrong.
 Bears thinking about.

 IQ and careers

 In a lecture on ‘IQ and the job market’ (below), Dr Jordan Peterson talks through the professions, from attorneys, engineers, chemists and systems analysts at the top end (95-98th percentile, 116 to 130), down to messenger, janitors and packers at the bottom end (37th to 21st percentile, 93 to 87).

 Importantly he notes that below an IQ of 87, there is just nothing in the job market for you.
 Additionally, he points out, by US law, you can’t even be conscripted with an IQ of 83 or below; you are too dumb to even serve as cannon fodder!
 Equally, at the top end of the market, and IQ of 130 is it, more may be better, but it ceases to be a sticking point.

 While the main contributor fails to cite his sources, it’s interesting to note that his list, copied below, closely follow the video lecture above by Dr Jordan Peterson above (e.g. Professors at the top, around IQ 130, and packers at the bottom, around IQ 85.)